 Related – The Best 10 Day Road Trip from Vancouver

-Views of Howe Sound and Squamish from the Petgill Lake trail.
-Notice the Stawamus Chief located in the top right corner of this photo.
+Views of Howe Sound and Squamish from Petgill Lake trail.
+Notice the Stawamus Chief located in the top right corner of the above photo.

 Hiking in the temperate rain forest along the Sea to Sky Highway.

 Located right beside the Sea to Sky Highway, Shannon Falls Provincial Park is home to the 3rd highest waterfall in British Columbia.